Vermont news, Vermont jobs, Montpelier real estate, Barre real estate

 Local News

+- Central Vermont - Montpelier residents have until Thursday to vote on net zero designs

+- Central Vermont - Planning commission seeks ideas for transport projects

+- Central Vermont - Barre Town-Websterville merger talks proceed, but will depend on Legislature

+- Central Vermont - Spaulding budget is ready for the voters to judge

-- Central Vermont - St. Gobain may deny blame for PFOA
+- Central Vermont - Rising enrollments bode well for capital school budget

-- Central Vermont - Man denies assault, vehicle damage
+- Central Vermont - Homeless shelter gets daytime OK

-- Central Vermont - Barre Town Police Log: Multiple suspicious events, disputes reported
+- Central Vermont - Montpelier zoning hearing called

-- Central Vermont - Vermonter edits book about cheese
+- Central Vermont - The Lowe Down: 2016s musical losses, timely or timeless?

 -